 This is the first Olivia de Havilland-Errol Flynn’s movie that I saw.
-To be honest, as Olivia’s part was very small, I don’t have much to say about it, but it stays a good performance.
+To be honest, as Olivia’s part was very small, I don’t have much to say about it, but it remains a good performance.
 She was convincing, adorable and her chemistry with Errol Flynn was great.
-What I like the most about this performance, his that she played someone with a great sense of humour and, for me, the sense of humour is the best quality someone can have.
-This film is certainly not a comedy, but there was some funny scenes and, most of the time, they were brilliantly leads by Olivia de Havilland.
-She plays in this film someone very lively and her performance is convincing.
-But was this a role made for Olivia de Havilland and only Olivia de Havilland like in The Heiress?
+What I like the most about this performance is that she played someone with a great sense of humour and, for me, this is the best quality someone can have.
+This film is certainly not a comedy, but there were some funny scenes and, most of the time, they were brilliantly led by Olivia.
+She plays someone very lively and her performance is convincing.
+But was this a role made for Olivia de Havilland and only Olivia de Havilland like in The Heiress was?
 Well, as much as her interpretation was great, I agree that other actresses would have been good for the role too.

 Film 7: A Midsummer Night’s Dream (William Dietrele and Max Reindhart, 1935)

-From all the movies of my marathon, this one is, I must admit, the one that I liked the least.
-BUT, I must admit too that the actors’ performances were STUNNING.
-To me, the best one was James Cagney’s performance, but Olivia de Havilland’s one was very great too.
+Among all the movies I watched for my marathon, this one is, I must admit, the one that I liked the least.
+BUT, I have to say that the actors’ performances are STUNNING.
+To me, the best one was James Cagney’s performance, but Olivia de Havilland’s one was great too.
 That was a good way for her to start a career as it was only her 3rd film.
-She is quite convincing and we can see she was on the good way to become one of Hollywood’s greatest star.
-What I like about this film, is that she was so young.
+She is quite convincing and we can see she was on a good way to become one of Hollywood’s greatest stars.
+What I liked about this film, is that she was so young.
 In fact, she was my age (19), so it becomes a way for me to identify myself to her (a little).
 Olivia also played this role on stage.